Moreault/SignalBus/README.md

 services.AddSignalBus();
 ```

+## Subscribing
+There are two ways to subscribe to events : `Subscribe` and `SubscribeRetroactively`.

+`Subscribe` works like you would expect.
+The subscribing callback will be called when an object triggers the signal. `SubscribeRetroactively` does the same thing but will trigger right away if the signal was already triggered when it subscribed.
+It may not apply to every use case but it's useful when you want to avoid time dependencies.

 ## Important
 This may seem like a great idea to apply everywhere but I strongly advise against it.
 There are times when using signals is cleaner than the alternative but other times when you should prioritize localized events.